AdaCore/gnatstudio/docs/users_guide/editing.rst

 Extract Subprogram
 ------------------

-This refactoring is used to move some code from one place to a separate subprogram.
-The goal is to simplify the original subprogram, by moving part of its code elsewhere.
+This refactoring is used to move some code from into a separate subprogram.
+This is done to simplify the original subprogram by moving part of its code elsewhere.

-Here is an example from the "Refactoring" book.
-The refactoring will take place in the body of the package :file:`pkg.adb`, but the spec is needed so that you can compile the source code (a preliminary step mandatory before you can refactor the code)::
+Here's an example from the "Refactoring" book.
+The refactoring takes place in the body of the package :file:`pkg.adb`, but the spec is needed so you can compile the source code (a preliminary step mandatory before you can refactor the code)::